Horizontal-org/Shira-website/docs/spaces/index.md

 title: Shira space
 slug: /spaces
 sidebar_position: 4
+description: Learn how to train your team with Shira Spaces — create and manage quizzes, add learners, and track results to strengthen phishing awareness across your organization.
 ---

 Here is a short overview of how you can train your team using Shira: